Cerium(III) sulfide: Refractory material

-Cerium(III) and cerium(IV) sulfides were first investigated in the 1940s as part of the Manhattan project, where they were considered -but eventually not adopted- as advanced refractory materials.
+Cerium(III) and cerium(IV) sulfides were first investigated in the 1940s as part of the Manhattan project, where they were considered- but eventually not adopted- as advanced refractory materials.
 Their suggested application was as the material in crucibles for the casting of uranium and plutonium metal.

 Although the sulfide's properties (high melting point and large, large negative ΔfG° and chemical inertness) are suitable and cerium is a relatively common element (66 ppm, about as much as copper), the danger of the traditional H2S-involving production route and the difficulty in controlling the formation of the resulting Ce2S3/CeS solid mixture meant that the compound was ultimately not developed further for such applications.

 Pigment and other uses

-The main non-research use of cerium(III) sulfide is as a specialty inorganic pigment.
-The strong red hues of α- and β-Ce2S3, non-prohibitive cost of cerium, and chemically inert behaviour up to high temperature are the factors which make the compound desirable as a pigment.
+The main non-research use of cerium(III) sulfide is as a specialty inorganic pigment. γ-Ce2S3 is usually the main component of these pigments due to its bright red color.
+They are less toxic than heavy metal pigments such as cadmium sulfide, however, they are still hazardous due to the release of environmentally toxic cerium ions.

 Regarding other applications, the γ-Ce2S3 polymorph has a band gap of 2.06 eV and high Seebeck coefficient, thus it has been proposed as a high-temperature semiconductor for thermoelectric generators.
 A practical implementation thereof has not been demonstrated so far.